 - 1. Promptly answer player questions (about rules, etc.) and queries within 4 days.
-If an answer is not known within that time frame, the TD should still send a note within 4 days stating the issue is being investigated.
+If an answer is not known within that time frame, the TD must still send a note within 4 days stating the issue is being investigated.
 The TD must respond to the players promptly, especially on the following points, to prevent players from being frustrated or withdrawing. - 2.
 Promptly work on claims and solving problems ("opponent doesn't react", time exceeding, intentional delays, inappropriate comments by a player, etc.) - 3.
-Although TDs are expected to exercise their initiative in resolving problems, they should observe all rules and guidelines carefully and seek experienced advice if they are unsure about the best way to handle a problem.
-It is far easier to deal with consequent problems, if a decision has been well thought through before action is taken, rather than trying to sort out a problem resulting from a hasty or ill-considered decision after it has been made and communicated to players, etc. [Code of Conduct (Guidelines)] - 4.
-TDs and/or backup TDs (the person designated by the Tournament Organiser to serve as TD if the original TD can no longer serve either temporarily or permanently) shall not play in a tournament in which they are directing or potentially going to be directing with the exceptions that backup TDs can play in national events, friendly matches, and unrated events in which they may end up directing.
+Although TDs are expected to exercise their initiative in resolving problems, they are to observe all rules and guidelines carefully and seek experienced advice if they are unsure about the best way to handle a problem.
+It is far easier to deal with consequent problems, if a decision has been well thought through before action is taken, rather than trying to sort out a problem resulting from a hasty or ill-considered decision after it has been made and communicated to players, etc. - 4.
+TDs and/or backup TDs (the person designated by the tournament organizer to serve as TD if the original TD can no longer serve either temporarily or permanently) shall not play in a tournament in which they are directing or potentially going to be directing with the exceptions that backup TDs can play in national events and unrated events in which they may end up directing.
 This restriction will be put in place automatically by the server at the time the event is placed onto the server (or at the time of selection of a TD if that process is done automatically). - 5.
-It is the responsibility of the TD, within his/her role of ensuring the smooth running of a tournament, to enforce the ICCF Code of Conduct.
-This Code of Conduct pertains to every participant of ICCF play; including the TD, the TO, the team captains, and all players.
-Specific conduct expectations for all participants are found in relevant sections below.

-6. Any matter not covered in these rules shall be decided by the TD according to principles stated in ICCF Statutes.
+It is the responsibility of the TD, within the TD's role of ensuring the smooth running of a tournament, to enforce the ICCF code of conduct.
+This code of conduct pertains to every participant of ICCF play including the TD, the TO, the team captains, and all players.
+Specific conduct expectations for all participants are found in relevant sections below. - 6.
+Any matter not covered in these rules shall be decided by the TD according to principles stated in ICCF Statutes.